-Our ability to satisfy our liquidity needs and meet future stepped-up covenants is primarily dependent on improvement in YRC Freight's profitability.
-These profitability improvements primarily include continued successful implementation and realization of productivity and efficiency initiatives including those identified in the modified labor agreement and pricing improvements.
-Some of these improvements are outside of our control.
+Our ability to satisfy our liquidity needs and meet future stepped-up covenants is primarily dependent on improving our profitability.
+Improvements to our profitability primarily include continued successful implementation and realization of productivity and efficiency initiatives including those identified in the modified labor agreement as well as pricing improvements.
+Some of these are outside of our control.

-In the event our operating results indicate we may not meet our maximum total leverage ratio, we will take action to improve our maximum total leverage ratio which could include, among other actions, paying down our outstanding indebtedness with either cash on hand or from cash proceeds from equity issuances.
-Our ability to obtain proceeds from the issuance of equity is largely outside of our control and there can be no assurance that we will be able to issue additional equity at terms that are agreeable to us or that we would have sufficient cash on hand to meet the maximum total leverage ratio.
+In the event our operating results indicate we will not meet our maximum total leverage ratio, we will take action to improve our maximum total leverage ratio which may include paying down our outstanding indebtedness with either cash on hand or from cash proceeds from equity issuances.
+The issuance of equity is outside of our control and there can be no assurance that we will be able to issue additional equity at terms that are agreeable to us or that we would have sufficient cash on hand to meet the maximum total leverage ratio.